Marcos de Niza: First expedition

-For years rumors had circulated of wealthy civilizations to the north of Mexico.
-In 1536 Álvar Núñez Cabeza de Vaca and his three companions reached to Mexico City as the only survivors of the Narváez expedition.
+For years, rumours had circulated of wealthy civilizations to the north of Mexico.
+In 1536 Álvar Núñez Cabeza de Vaca and his three companions reached Mexico City as the only survivors of the Narváez expedition.
 Their account included references to possible cities in the north where great wealth might be found.

-Inspired by these reports, Viceroy Antonio de Mendoza decided to send a small reconnaissance expedition northward in hopes of confirming the rumors.
+Inspired by these reports, Viceroy Antonio de Mendoza decided to send a small reconnaissance expedition northward in hopes of confirming the rumours.
 When the three surviving Spaniards from the Narváez expedition declined to lead the effort, Mendoza appointed Marcos de Niza as the leader and ordered Estevanico, the African slave who was the fourth companion of the survivors, to serve as a guide.

 Marco had been recommended by his superior, Fray Antonio de Ciudad Rodrigo, who noted that he was a pious priest, familiar with "cosmography and navigation" and capable of leading a journey of discovery.
-In addition to Estevanico, a lay Franciscan friar, Onorato was assigned to the expedition as well as a half-dozen Indians whom Marco had been teaching the rudiments of Spanish and Christianity.
+In addition to Estevanico, a lay Franciscan friar, Onorato was assigned to the expedition, as well as a half-dozen Indians whom Marco had been teaching the rudiments of Spanish and Christianity.
 The Indians were natives of Sinaloa in northern Mexico and it was hoped they could serve as translators and guides.

 The viceroy provided Marcos with written instructions, telling him to take careful note of everything he encounters, including Indian tribes, flora and fauna, fertility of the soil and the availability of water.
 In addition, Marcos was to inquire about the proximity of the ocean in the hope that a gulf or inlet might be found to provide access to the interior.
 Finally, the viceroy emphasized that Marcos "always try to travel as safely as possible" and "avoid giving [the natives] any cause to take action against your person".

 The expedition left Mexico City in the autumn of 1538, accompanied by Francisco Vázquez de Coronado, the newly appointed governor of the frontier province Nueva Galicia at the northern edge of New Spain.
-By December 15, they were in Compostela, the provincial capital of Nueva Galicia.
+By 15 December, they were in Compostela, the provincial capital of Nueva Galicia.
 Once there, Coronado recruited nearly 100 Indians from the region to join the Marcos expedition.
 They proceeded north along the coast until reaching Culiacan, the northernmost Spanish outpost.
-Marcos and his party left Culiacan on March 7, 1539 and began their exploration.
+Marcos and his party left Culiacan on March 7, 1539, and began their exploration.

 A week or so after the expedition began they encountered one of their first native villages, Petatlan, where Brother Onorato fell ill and was left behind to recover.
 As the two remaining explorers ventured inland, they came to a village called Vacapa where Marcos celebrated Easter mass.
 The natives received the priest warmly and referred to him as Satoya, or "man from heaven".